-- Catalog database facility for remembering Volumes, Pools, Jobs, and Files backed up. - Support for MySQL, PostgreSQL, and SQLite Catalog databases. - User extensible queries to the MySQL, PostgreSQL and SQLite databases.
+Catalog database facility for remembering Volumes, Pools, Jobs, and Files backed up.

+- Support for MySQL and PostgreSQL.
+SQLite is deprecated and will ultimately be removed.
+We strongly recommend that you not use SQLite. - User extensible queries to the MySQL and PostgreSQL databases.